local-nero/local-nero/README.md

 # 👋 About Me

-I'm a **Brazilian developer** passionate about creating games, developer tools, and modern web applications.
+I'm a **Brazilian game and software developer** passionate about building games, developer tools, and modern web applications.

-My main focus is **Geometry Dash**, **Roblox**, and building software that makes communities better.
+I primarily work with **Geometry Dash**, **Roblox**, and full-stack development, creating everything from mods and launchers to websites, APIs, and Discord bots.

+Outside of programming, I'm always experimenting with new ideas and turning them into real projects.

 - 🎮 Developing games and experiences
 - 🛠️ Creating mods, launchers and desktop applications